mazPrzemo89/pmuandlashesClientSide/README.md

 On the time sheet page you will see a set button for each day of the week "ON" or "OFF" will be highlighted depending on what you choose.
 Under that section you can Delete working times sheet or Create a new one.
 Default option in "Set working hours timesheet" will apply to every working day unless you create a custom one.

+## Home page

+Home page displays previously created categories as React Components by looping over components array fetched from the database via REST API.
+Clicking on Browse treatments button will take you to Products page for the specified category.

+## Products page

+Products page is also generating a list of Products from an array fetched from the database.
+Components are populated with data such as title, image, description, price.
+Clicking on Book appointments will take you to the Calendar page where the bookig happens.

+## Calendar page